Punktum-dk/dsu-service-specification/README.md

 <a name="resources"></a>
 # Resources

-A list of resources for DK Hostmaster DSU support is listed below.
+Resources for DK Hostmaster DSU support is listed below.

 <a name="mailing-list"></a>
 ## Mailing list